 Emergencies are a frustrating part of life.
 A dental emergency can really make life miserable.
 If you are experiencing a dental emergency, we want to know about it right away.
-Dental pain can indicate a serious infection.
+Dental pain can indicate a serious infection or another oral health issue.
 Damage to your teeth should be addressed promptly to repair the damage and prevent future problems.

 What Is a Dental Emergency?

 Patients often call our office, unsure whether what they are experiencing is truly an emergency.
 We would much rather have you call and let us know what’s happening than to suffer in silence.
 We will assess your concerns and determine whether you need an emergency appointment.
 In most cases, we are able to see dental emergencies the same day.